smspillaz/reading/meta_learning_few_shot_nlp_survey.md

  (2) Multi-task learning favors tasks with larger amounts of dat (3) Meta-learning treats tasks as training examples, but multi-task learning may run into problems if
      you have too many tasks.

+## Milestones in Meta-Learning

+Learning to embed: Metric-based
+ - Learn a distance function between data points, so that you can classify test instances by comparing them to $K$ labelled examples (so kind of like K-nearest-neighbours, but with a custom distance function)
+ - Two components: embedding function as an encoder, similarity metric such as cos similarity or euclidean distance.

+### Siamease Network

+Take two instancesas input and output and return a scalar indicating whether or not they belong to the same class or not.
+It is not a meta-learning algorithm though.

+### Matching Network

+Parametric nearest-neighbour algorithm: $P(\hat y|\hat x, S) = \sum^k a(\hat x, x_i) y_i$